 File Conversion is something every computer user would certainly go through one time or the other, especially dealing with media files and documents.
 We largely depend on software or web services to do this, and since the formats are many, the tools/services which convert to those formats are many.
-I have been playing with a free file converter software called File Blender, since last two days and am pretty impressed with it and its file conversion features.
+I have been playing with a free file converter software called File Blender, for the last two days and am pretty impressed with it and its file conversion features.

 File Blender file formats converter software

+File Blender is a Video Converter, Image Converter, Audio Converter, PDF/TIFF Splitter and Joiner software.
 The great thing about File Blender is it supports conversion between almost all multimedia files including picture and video formats like – FLV, MP3, M4A, ACC, MPG, MPEG, VOB, WMV, MP4, GIF, BMP, ICO, JPG, JPEG, TIFF, WMF, etc.

 1. It is compact